frederic-perez/AmE-dictionary/data/dictionary.md

 __appoint__ _v_ __3__ To furnish; equip: _a house that is comfortably appointed._
 __appointed__ _adj_ :five: __3__ Provided with furnishing and accessories (especially of a tasteful kind). _A house that is beautifully appointed._ _155 well appointed guestrooms._
 __apportion__ _v_ :three: (apportioned) Give out as one’s portion or share. _Syn_ divvy up, share, deal
+__apportionment__ _n_ The act of distributing by allotting or apportioning; distribution according to a plan. _Syn_ parceling, assignation, allocation, allotment
 __apposite__ _adj_ Appropriate or relevant: _chose an apposite name for the dog; felt the comments were not apposite to the discussion._
 __apposition__ _n_ :two::hammer: (grammar)
 __appraisal__ _n_ :nine::m: __1__ A statement or opinion judging the worth, value, or condition of something. __2__ An expert or official valuation, as for taxation. _An insurance appraisal._ _Free appraisals._